-Made these Sugar-free Nutella Thumbprint Cookies with almond flour and my easy peasy homemade nutella.
-Delicious, low-carb and gluten-free treat for the holidays!
+Make these Nutella Thumbprint Cookies with almond flour and my easy-peasy homemade Nutella.
+Delicious treat for the holidays!

 Do you love Christmas treats?
 If you are like me, I am sure you do.
-I believe even though we are on this path to a healthy lifestyle, we can still enjoy amazing desserts.
-That’s why this week I’m sharing with you this healthy Christmas cookie recipe, cause the last thing that I want is for you to feel deprived during the holidays.
+I believe even though we are on this path to eating well, we can still enjoy amazing desserts.
+That’s why this week I’m sharing with you this lightened-up Christmas cookie recipe, cause the last thing that I want is for you to feel deprived during the holidays.

-If you’re looking for a sweet treat, you’ll love these Nutella thumbprint cookies but also check out my Low-carb Cranberry Thumbprint Cookies, Chocolate Almond Butter Cookies, or any of these 12 Healthy Gluten-free Cookies Recipes if you want a healthy but satisfying treat!
+If you’re looking for a sweet treat, you’ll love these Nutella thumbprint cookies, but also check out my Cranberry Thumbprint Cookies and Chocolate Almond Butter Cookies.

-I am sure with these Sugar-free Nutella Thumbprint Cookies, you can absolutely indulge yourself and feel good about it.
+I am sure with these Nutella Thumbprint Cookies, you can absolutely indulge yourself and feel good about it.
 Trust me!
-And if you want, you can make them for gift giving to friends and family members because they make great edible gifts.
+And if you want, you can make them for gift-giving to friends and family members because they make great edible gifts.

 - Unsalted Butter — Use regular butter or vegan butter.
 Just be sure to bring it to room temperature so you can beat it easily in the mixer.